Yandex Cloud

 Required paid resourcesRequired paid resources

-• Managed Service for ClickHouse® cluster fee: Use of computing resources allocated to hosts (including ZooKeeper hosts) and disk storage (see Managed Service for ClickHouse® pricing).
+• Managed Service for ClickHouse® cluster: Computing resources allocated to hosts, storage and backup size (see Managed Service for ClickHouse® pricing).

 Getting startedGetting started